Seasides-india/2022/content/sessions/threat_hunting_workshop.md

 <h2>About Trainer :</h2>

-I (**Manindar Mohan**) am a Cyber Security Enthusiast and a Hacker with an Ethical mindset.
+**Manindar Mohan** is a Cyber Security Enthusiast and a Hacker with an Ethical mindset.
 Currently working as a cyber security engineer at Beagle Cyber Innovations.
 I am ambitious and driven.
 I thrive on challenge and constantly set goals for myself, so I have something to strive towards.

-<b>Rehaj Rahim</b> is a Director & Co-Founder at Beagle Security and Appfabs.
-OWASP Kerala Chapter Lead, Author of "Effective Python Penetration Testing" DevSecOps Evangelist, Developer of PenQ (Security Testing Browser Bundle).
-Project Lead OWASP SecureTea, Mozilla Firefox Add-ons Developer.
-You can reach out to him on Twitter @rejah_rehim
+**Nash N.Sulthan** is working at Beagle Security as a Senior Security Engineer and have worked with a number of enthusiastic community spaces with the goal of delving further into the latest technologies and empowering interest groups and students.

 <!--
 <a align="center" class="btn primary" target="_blank" rel="noopener" href="https://docs.google.com/forms/d/1y7lt1tdIFla1KMybD5AkihWCKbIenk_hxqH1kKHCrgo/">Register</a>